f0rfun/dev-course-notes/Week 1 - JAvascript/ArrayMethods.md

 [🥓, 🍟, 🍤, 🍿].map(origin) => [🐷, 🥔, 🦐, 🌽]

 Maps an array of elements through a function to a new value.
-Given some food e.g. bacon, fries, ebi tempura, popcorn, passing them through a function that determines their source yields us pork, potato, shrimp and corn.
+Given some food e.g. bacon, fries, ebi tempura, popcorn, passing them through a function that maps them to their source gives us pork, potato, shrimp and corn.
 You get the point.

 ## Filter